GoosefleetEO/aa-structures/README.md

 - Permissions define which structures are visible to a user based on organization membership
 - Self-defined tags help to better organize structures
 - Interface for 3rd party monitoring of the services status
-- Localization for Chinese, English, German
+- Chinese :cn:, English :us: and German :de: localization

 ## Screenshots